yaohuangguan/react-dispatch/README.md

 # Background

 In React or Vue, we all know how to pass props to manage data flow inside our application.
 But sometimes, we have brother components that they are not inside one another.
 This situation we usually would use some data management library like Redux or Context Api.
 But that would take longer time and more codes to set up.
 React dispatcher is made for this.
+Its pretty handy if you deal with shared data in different files.
 It lets developer easily communicate through components, making to all connected!

 # Installation